If you can’t find an answer below please send us a question via the enquiry form or call Transport Focus on 0300 123 2350*.

 If staff do not meet you at the time or place booked, find another member of staff if possible – the ticket office or at the ticket gate is usually best.
 If this is unsuccessful, use the help point if one is available or phone the company’s assistance helpline and explain the problem.

 Getting on (or off) the train

-We do not recommend that you try and get on or off the train alone.
+If you are not confident to do so, we do not recommend that you try and get on or off the train alone.
 You should always be wary of other passengers attempting to assist you; they may be well-intentioned but may not be able to assist you properly or advise the best way to board or alight.

 With a wheelchair

-We advise you against attempting to get a wheelchair on or off a train unless properly deployed ramps are available - unless the floor of the train is absolutely level with the platform.
+We advise against attempting to get a wheelchair on or off a train unless properly deployed ramps are available – unless the floor of the train is absolutely level with the platform.
 You should be wary of accepting assistance from untrained fellow passengers.

 Always check when getting on the train that the ramps are located at the doorway nearest to the space designated for wheelchairs.
-The appropriate doorway should be marked by a recognisable version of the ‘wheelchair’ pictogram:
+The appropriate doorway should be marked by a recognisable version of the ‘wheelchair’ pictogram.